Caretaker government of Australia: Post-election

-If the incumbent prime minister will after an election continue to command a majority of seats in the House of Representatives, the incumbent government ceases to operate in a caretaker mode.
+If the incumbent prime minister after an election continues to command a majority of seats in the House of Representatives, the incumbent government ceases to operate in a caretaker mode.
 When an opposition party or coalition wins enough seats at a general election to be able to command a majority in the House of Representatives, the convention is for the incumbent Prime Minister to publicly concede defeat and, still in caretaker mode, give formal advice to the Governor-General of no longer being able to govern and advising who should be invited to form government, which is usually the leader of the party or coalition of parties who now commands a majority of votes in the House of Representatives.

-The Governor-General requests the incumbent Prime Minister and his or her Ministers to remain in office on a caretaker basis until a new government is sworn in, and contacts the nominated successor and invites him or her to form a government.
+The Governor-General requests the incumbent Prime Minister and his or her Ministers to remain in office on a caretaker basis until a new government is sworn in, and then contacts the nominated successor to invite him or her to form a government.
 The nominated successor accepts the invitation and undertakes to inform the Governor-General when the new Ministry is in a position to be sworn in.
-That can be delayed by the counting of votes in closely contested seats or by the processes by which ministers are chosen under the relevant party's rules.
+This can be delayed by the counting of votes in closely contested seats or by the processes by which ministers are chosen under the relevant party's rules.
 In the meantime, the caretaker government continues in office until the government is sworn in.

 If it is unclear to the incumbent prime minister who will be able to command a majority in the House of Representatives, the prime minister may delay advising the Governor-General as to a potential change of government, and may negotiate an agreement with cross-bench members as to whether they will vote with a future government on questions of confidence and supply, and may even delay a final decision until the next House of Representatives sits, to let the House "test the numbers" by a formal vote in the House, or may advise the Governor-General to hold fresh elections.

 In most cases, several weeks can elapse between an election and the swearing-in of a new government.
 An exception came in 1972, when Gough Whitlam had himself and his deputy, Lance Barnard, sworn in as a two-man government on 5 December, only three days after the election, as soon as Labor's victory over the Coalition was beyond doubt.
-That lasted until Whitlam's full ministry was sworn in on 19 December.
+This lasted until Whitlam's full ministry was sworn in on 19 December.
 More recently, in 2022, Anthony Albanese was sworn in just two days after Labor's electoral victory, so he could attend the Quadrilateral Security Dialogue as prime minister.